heltmm/FastAiCoursework/README.md

 ### Installing

-A guide to setup Fast Ai .7 for the 2018(fast ai course)
+A guide to setup Fast Ai .7 for the 2018 Fast Ai course

-commands to run in terminal
+commands to run in terminal:

 username = your username
 *need to use the uva vpn if off grounds